kdiffin/swagtask/README.md

     - [x] make task stuff work
     - [ ] make the tag stuff work
+          **!!!**
+      - [ ] refactor how adding tags works

-  - [ ] think what to do with paths
+    - [x] think and fix what to do with paths

   - [x] make real time mouse sharing
+  - [x] think about what to do with the ws having to recnnent on every url change

+        - [x] hx boost ftw
+        - [x] make the page like a SPA so u dont have to reconnect to the ws when switching from tasks to tags page

   - [ ] architecture better
-  - [ ] make the page like a SPA so u dont have to reconnect to the ws when switching from tasks to tags page

-  - [ ] add error logging to RBAC issues
+  - [ ] add error showing to RBAC issues

 ### maybe later if i revisit